labyrinthinesecurity/kinglet/README.md

 ## Disabling interactions

-By default, the INTERACTIVE variable is set to True, meaning that the Good King will display a splash screen and ask you some questions.
+By default, the INTERACTIVE variable is set to True: the Good King will display a splash screen and ask you some questions.
 Since the first question is whether you want to run one of the tutorial described below, I strongly advise you to let it as it is.

 ## Controling verbosity